-In order to be successful in cost recovery litigation, a federal agency represented the Department of Justice (DOJ) must be able to prove that the agency performed work at the site and that the agency can accurately document the costs of the work.
+In order to be successful in cost recovery litigation, a federal agency must be able to prove that the agency performed work at the site and that the agency can accurately document the costs of the work.
 The Army Corps of Engineers’ cost recovery program focuses on accurately documenting the costs of that work when there has been USACE involvement.

 Cost recovery personnel collect and compile legally sufficient, project-specific documentation on expenditures for contract support, in-house labor, commercial and credit card purchases, travel, real estate transactions and in-house technical support.

-While the cost recovery team at the EM CX predominately compiles financial documentation to support legal cost recovery actions for EPA Superfund projects, the CX can also support PRP investigations and cost recovery work for all other cleanup programs such as Formerly Used Defense Sites (FUDS), Installation Restoration Program, Base Realignment and Closure (BRAC) and Formerly Utilized Sites Remedial Action Program (FUSRAP).
+The EM CX predominately compiles financial documentation to support legal cost recovery actions for EPA Superfund projects, the CX has expertise that can also support PRP investigations and cost recovery work for all other cleanup programs such as Formerly Used Defense Sites (FUDS), Installation Restoration Program (IRP), Base Realignment and Closure (BRAC) and Formerly Utilized Sites Remedial Action Program (FUSRAP).

 Download the CERCLA Cost Recovery fact sheet (PDF) HERE.

 (as of August 2021)